richard-craig/pingone-exportusers/README.md

 # pingone-exportusers
-The project is basically a script that exports users from the PingOne platform
+The project is basically a script that exports users from the PingOne platform into a CSV file.